Different Types of Forests in India

 Mostly, dry thorn and tropical deciduous forests are found in Madhya Pradesh, Uttar Pradesh, Orissa, Chhattisgarh, Andhra Pradesh, Jharkhand, and a few areas of Maharashtra In India.

 We can find mangrove forests in India too.
 The tidal or mangrove forests of Sundarbans, West Bengal, are a top-rated tourist attraction of the state.
-In the peninsular area and the islands of Port Blair Andaman and Nicobar, thick tropical evergreen rain forests exist.
-Thus, the entire country is more or less filled with natural greenery all over.
+In the peninsular area and Port Blair, Andaman and Nicobar islands, thick tropical evergreen rain forests exist.
+Thus, the entire country is more or less filled with natural greenery.

 How many forests are there in India?

-There are 106 forests recorded in India and cover a total area of 712,249 sq km of the country’s land.
+There are 106 forests recorded in India, covering a total area of 712,249 sq km of the country’s land.
 This data is about the latest ISFR report.

 Forest Survey of India (FSI)